 It hides on scroll, so it forces you to scroll up a bit at least to bring it back.
 This can get around the ‘double tap’ and gives you the ease of reaching the navigation.

 The Pitchfork website is probably one of the websites where I first realised ‘is it coming back into fashion?’
 What I like about this navigation is it gives access to other features within the website, as well as the main navigation.
 It’s the potential to keep key features within reach at all times.

 It also affords them the freedom to have a larger logo—not that I believe you need to do that—which means you don’t have to overwhelm that initial space.

 This is a repositioning of essentially what would be a ‘hamburger’ menu without the icon, it’s clear and visible, without being distracting.
 It is in the region to avoid the double tap and nicely allows you to jump to the top of the page too.

 The navigation would feel at home on iOS as much as it does apart of the website.
 So it’s easy to use and the way search can be utilised is a nice touch.

 Like the Studio Thick navigation, this uses an icon in the lower right avoiding the double tap in most instances.
-It works well and I like the style of this.
+It works well and the style of this is interesting.

 A discrete navigation initially, which hides on scroll down and it reappears when you scroll up.
 It could equally have been fixed to the top, but it wasn’t.